 During your case, you will meet with a bankruptcy trustee at least once.
 The "meeting of creditors," also know as the "341 meeting," is an opportunity for creditors to ask questions about your debt.

 You may meet with your bankruptcy trustee on other occasions, depending on the circumstances of your case.
-The trustee's offices may be located in a bankruptcy courthouse, but again, these meetings will be in a private office, and not a courtroom.Speak with a Bankruptcy Lawyer Today
+The trustee's offices may be located in a bankruptcy courthouse, but again, these meetings will be in a private office, and not a courtroom.Speak to a Bankruptcy Lawyer Today

 While bankruptcy court is a division of the federal court system, each state has their own bankruptcy laws.
 You will need to work through the court in the state you are filing bankruptcy in.
 Bankruptcy courts are divided into districts, and each state has multiple districts.